 Opportunities arise to carry out postgraduate research towards an MPhil./PhD. in the areas identified above.
 Further information may be obtained on the NTU Research Degrees website.

-Dr. Pilcher is a member of the British Sociological Association, the Campaign for Social Science, and the International Sociological Association.
-Currently, Dr. Pilcher is an Associate Editorial Board member for the journals Sociological Research Online, and was previously an Associate Editorial Board member for Sociology.
+Jane is a member of the British Sociological Association, the Campaign for Social Science, and the International Sociological Association.
+She has been an Associate Editorial Board member for the journals Sociological Research Online, and was previously an Associate Editorial Board member for Sociology.
 Jane also referees journal articles by invitation for the editors of, for example, the American Journal of Sociology, Childhood, Current Sociology, Gender and Education, Sex Roles.

 Jane acts as a sociology consultant to businesses and organisations, and the media, publishers and research funding bodies.

-Previously, Dr. Pilcher has collaborated with Leicester Ageing Together, including in the development of a community researcher programme to evaluate issues that matter to older people.
+Previously, Jane collaborated with Leicester Ageing Together, including in the development of a community researcher programme to evaluate issues that matter to older people.
 She was also a member of the Working Group for the Campaign for Social Science, which produced a report on the value of social sciences in the run-up to the 2015 General Election.